 Throughout the audit, we will consider opportunities to add value and will conclude on this in our annual audit report.
 We add value through:

-- our experience, which brings insight and challenge; - our tools and approach, which contribute to a world class audit; and - transparency and efficiency, which improves value for money
+- our experience, which brings insight and challenge; - our tools and approach, which contribute to audit quality; and - transparency and efficiency, which improves value for money.

 Our team